-- An obstacle in the pedestrians path - A failure to see the obstacle.
+- An obstacle in the pedestrian's path - A failure to see the obstacle

-Most workplaces have trip hazards; some should not be there and could be easily removed (e.g. bags or packaging materials), whereas others are more difficult to remove (e.g. single steps).
+Trip hazards exist in most workplaces; some should not be there and could be easily removed (e.g. bags or trailing cables), whereas others are more difficult to remove (e.g. single steps).

-Uneven surfaces, temporary obstacles and changes in level can all interrupt a pedestrian's stride and cause them to trip.
-The minimum distance between the foot and the floor when walking is usually called toe clearance.
+Uneven surfaces, temporary obstacles, and changes in level can all interrupt a pedestrian's stride and cause them to trip.

+The minimum distance between the foot and the floor when walking is usually called 'foot clearance'.

-Toe clearance varies between individuals and with age.
-Research suggests that even an obstacle or 10mm change in level can present a trip hazard.
-Bigger obstacles present a greater risk of trip if people do not notice them.
+Foot clearance varies between individuals and with age.
+Research3 suggests that even an obstacle or change in level of 10mm can present a trip hazard.
+Bigger obstacles present a greater risk of tripping if people do not notice them

-The same research also suggests that toe clearance decreases with age, so minimising or eliminating trip hazards is of particular importance in locations where there is a high proportion of elderly pedestrians.
+The same research also suggests that foot clearance decreases with age, so minimising or eliminating trip hazards is of particular importance in locations where there is a high proportion of elderly pedestrians.
 Pedestrians with visual impairments may have difficulty seeing trip hazards putting them at greater risk.